 Dedicated spaces for learning and socializing, an expanded repertoire of artistic and athletic outlets, and nurturing relationships formed with supportive mentors promote responsibility, independence, and the discovery of new passions.
 A rigorous, engaging curriculum helps secure a broad base of knowledge.
 Critical thinking, problem solving, analysis and reasoning are woven throughout all aspects of the middle school experience.

 The Lesley Ellis anti-bias curriculum and social justice program is infused throughout all curricular areas, with an emphasis on developing a deepening cultural consciousness and an understanding that every individual has the power to transform the world.
 Focused discussions enable students to construct a confident identity, practice empathetic and just interactions in diverse situation and with diverse groups of people, and develop the skills needed to stand up for oneself and others in the face of injustice.

 When confronted with discriminatory expressions and /or actions, middle schoolers are challenged constantly to consider issues that pertain to inclusion, empathy, and activism.
 The middle school anti-bias curriculum recognizes differences as fundamental and confronts troublesome issues rather than glossing over and dismissing them.
 Our goal is to foster the growth of positive self-concepts, while discouraging attitudes of superiority and ethnocentrism in ourselves and in those around us.

-With combined homerooms (grades 5/6, and 7/8), teachers that focus on two-year multi-grade classrooms, teachers that overlap multi-grade classrooms, and subject teachers that teach all four years, the team concept evolves into a team approach, coinciding with students’ evolving academic and social needs.
+The middle school teachers work with students over multiple years.
+Thus, the team concept evolves into a team approach, coinciding with students’ evolving academic and social needs.
 As such, there are abundant opportunities for students and faculty to know each other well, develop mutual trust, model what it means to be a respectful, ethical citizen, and learn together through inquiry and reflection.